MERLOT: Project Directors

-The MERLOT Leadership Council is composed of all of the Project Directors from System and Campus Partners, along with Editors from each of the MERLOT Discipline Communities.
+The MERLOT Leadership Council is composed of all the Project Directors from System and Campus Partners, along with Editors from each of the MERLOT Discipline Communities.
 Project Directors have critical responsibilities in managing their institution's participation in MERLOT and MERLOT's connection to their institution's academic technology initiatives.
 Responsibilities of Project Directors include participation in MERLOT's governance activities, selection of Editors and editorial board members, supervision of editorial board members, and management of their institutions' partnership with MERLOT.
 MERLOT provides Project Directors with online tools and analytics to assist them in monitoring their members' participation in MERLOT.